hashicorp/terraform-provider-azuread/docs/resources/access_package_assignment_policy.md

 - `access_review_timeout_behavior` (Optional) What actions the system takes if reviewers don't respond in time, valid values are `keepAccess`, `removeAcces`, `acceptAccessRecommendation`.
 - `duration_in_days` (Number) How many days each occurrence of the access review series will run.
-- `is_access_recommendation_enabled` (Optional) Whether to show Show reviewer decision helpers.
+- `is_access_recommendation_enabled` (Optional) Whether to show the reviewer decision helpers.
 If enabled, system recommendations based on users' access information will be shown to the reviewers.
 The reviewer will be recommended to approve the review if the user has signed-in at least once during the last 30 days.
-The reviewer will be recommended to deny the review if the user has not signed-in during the last 30 days
+The reviewer will be recommended to deny the review if the user has not signed-in during the last 30 days.
-- `is_approver_justification_required` (Optional) Whether a reviewer need provide a justification for their decision.
+- `is_approver_justification_required` (Optional) Whether a reviewer needs to provide a justification for their decision.
 Justification is visible to other reviewers and the requestor.
-- `is_enabled` (Optional) Whether to enable assignment reivew.
+- `is_enabled` (Optional) Whether to enable assignment review.
 - `review_frequency` (Optional) This will determine how often the access review campaign runs, valid values are `weekly`,`monthly`,`quarterly`,`halfyearly`,`annual`.
 - `review_type` (Optional) Self reivew or specific reviewers, valid values are `Self`, `Reviewers`.
-- `reviewer` (Optional) If the reviewerType is Reviewers, this collection specifies the users who will be reviewers, either by ID or as members of a group, using a collection of singleUser and groupMembers. (see [below for block details](#nestedblock--assignment_review_settings--reviewer))
+- `reviewer` (Optional) If the `review_type` is Reviewers, this collection specifies the users who will be reviewers, either by ID or as members of a group, using a collection of singleUser and groupMembers. (see [below for block details](#nestedblock--assignment_review_settings--reviewer))
 - `starting_on` (Optional) This is the date the access review campaign will start on, formatted as an RFC3339 date string in UTC(e.g. 2018-01-01T01:02:03Z), default is now.
 Once an access review has been created, you cannot update its start date

 ---